Welcome to the Atomic and Quantum Optics research group at the School of Physics, University of Melbourne.

 Here, we study how light interacts with all sorts of quantum systems and ways we can tailor this interaction for useful purposes.

-We have three main research directions:
+We have two main research directions:

-• Ultracold atoms, ions and electrons: using techniques from laser cooling and trapping to generate beams of cold electrons and ions
+- Ultracold atoms, ions and electrons: using techniques from laser cooling and trapping to generate beams of cold electrons and ions

 NV-diamond quantum sensing